g3thsemane/CART253/topics/Mod-Jam/README.md

 This is a modification of Pippin Barr's "FROGFROGFROG" game.
 In this version the frog is introduced to the third layer of hell if he is too gluttonous.

+In this game, the frog is allowed to eat up to 30 flies, if the frog continues eating after that it's quite fair to say he is being gluttonous.
+If flies are eaten after the 30 point threshold, points will be deducted all the way until 0.
+Once at 0 points, you are transported to the third circle of hell where people guilty of gluttony go to suffer.
+There is no absolving in this froggy frog world.

 Modifications added:

 -Altered fly movement, direction and speed are randomized in order to give them a more "fly-like" flight path